Hecke orbits on Shimura varieties of Hodge type: Automorphism groups of p -divisible groups and Dieudonn e--Lie algebras

 \subsubsection{Dieudonn\'e--theory and bilinear maps}

-Let $(\mathfrak{a}^+, \varphi_{\mathfrak{a}^+}, [-,-])$ be a Dieudonn\'e--Lie algebra and let $\mathbb{X}(\mathfrak{a}^+)$ be the unique $p$-divisible group over $\ovfp$ with (covariant) Dieudonn\'e module $(\mathfrak{a}^+, \varphi_{\mathfrak{a}^+})$.
-We would like to equip its universal cover and its Tate-module with a bilinear map, coming from the Lie bracket on $\mathfrak{a}^{+}$.
-For this we record a result that tells us how Dieudonn\'e-theory for universal covers of $p$-divisible groups interacts with $\underline{\mathbb{Q}_p}$-bilinear maps.
-The analogous result for bihomomorphisms of finite flat group schemes is Corollary 1.2.5 of \cite{ExteriorPowers}; we've decided to include the below proof for the benefit of the reader because it is quite short. \begin{Lem} Let $Y_1,Y_2,Y_3$ be $p$-divisible groups over $\ovfp$, then there is a functorial and $\mathbb{Q}_p$-linear bijection between the space of $\qpbreve$-bilinear maps
+Let $(\mfap, \varphi_{\mfap}, [-,-])$ be a Dieudonn\'e--Lie algebra and let $\mathbb{X}(\mfap)$ be the unique $p$-divisible group over $\ovfp$ with (covariant) Dieudonn\'e module $(\mfap, \varphi_{\mfap})$.
+We want to equip its universal cover and its Tate-module with a bilinear map, coming from the Lie bracket on $\mfap$.
+For this we record a result on the interaction between Dieudonn\'e theory for universal covers and $\qp$-bilinear maps.
+The analogous result for bihomomorphisms of finite flat group schemes is \cite[Corollary 1.2.5]{ExteriorPowers}. \begin{Lem} Let $Y_1,Y_2,Y_3$ be $p$-divisible groups over $\ovfp$, then there is a functorial and $\qp$-linear bijection between the space of $\qpbreve$-bilinear maps

-that satisfy $(g(\varphi_{Y_1} x, \varphi_{Y_2} y) = \varphi_{Y_3}(g(x,y))$ and the space of bilinear maps
+that satisfy $g(\varphi_{Y_1} x, \varphi_{Y_2} y) = \varphi_{Y_3}(g(x,y)$ and the space of bilinear maps

-Moreover if $Y_1=Y_2=Y_3$ then $f$ satisfies the Jacobi identity if and only if $g$ does. \end{Lem} \begin{proof} Recall that the internal hom $p$-divisible group $\mathcal{H}_{Y_2,Y_3}$ satisfies
+Moreover if $Y_1=Y_2=Y_3$, then $f$ satisfies the Jacobi identity if and only if $g$ does. \end{Lem} \begin{proof} Recall that the internal-Hom $p$-divisible group $\mathcal{H}_{Y_2,Y_3}$ satisfies

-It follows from the usual tensor-hom adjunction for $\mathbb{Q}_p$-vector spaces that bilinear maps
+It follows from the usual tensor-hom adjunction for $\qp$-vector spaces that bilinear maps

 are in bijection with homomorphisms

 It also follows from the tensor-hom adjunction in the category of $F$-isocrystals that $\qpbreve$-bilinear maps